Towards Optimal Reconstruction of Shear Field with PDF-Folding: Method

 \subsection{Reconstruction of a shear field}

 It is helpful to start with a simple example.
 Let us assume that the shear field is one dimensional, i.e. $g(x)=ax+b$, in which $x$ is the coordinate in the range of [-1, 1].
 For further simplicity, we can assume that the source galaxies are evenly distributed along $x$.
-A naive idea of applying PDF\_SYM would be to adopt the same form of spatial distribution for the pseudo shear signal, i.e., $\hat{g}(x)=\hat{a}x+\hat{b}$, and try to find the best values of $\hat{a}$ and $\hat{b}$ to symmetrize the overall PDF of the galaxies.
-It turns out that this simple idea does not work.
-The reason can be illustrated in fig.\ref{fig:ex2}, in which we show the impact of $\hat{a}$ and $\hat{b}$ on the PDF.
+A naive idea of applying PDF-SYM would be to adopt the same form of spatial distribution for the pseudo shear signal, i.e., $\hat{g}(x)=\hat{a}x+\hat{b}$, and try to find the best values of $\hat{a}$ and $\hat{b}$ to symmetrize the overall PDF of the galaxies.
+This is indeed a natural choice for modelling the local distribution of the shear field if the region is small, and is exactly what we do at the early stage of this project.
+It turns out that in this case, the parameter $\hat{b}$ can be constrained by symmetrizing the PDF, but not the parameter $\hat{a}$.
+The change of $\hat{a}$ has opposite effects on the ellipticity distributions for galaxies located at $x<0$ and $x>0$, the overall symmetry of the whole PDF is therefore not affected by $\hat{a}$.

+This is illustrated in fig.\ref{fig:ex2}, in which we show the impact of $\hat{a}$ and $\hat{b}$ on the PDF.
 For clarity, in the figure, we split the PDF for the galaxies with $x<0$ and $x\ge 0$, shown with the blue and red colors respectively.
-As one can see, the parameter $\hat{b}$ can change the symmetry of the PDF, but not $\hat{a}$.
-It is because the term $\hat{a}x$ has opposite effects on the two sides of $x=0$.
+As one can see, the parameter $\hat{b}$ moves the blue and red populations along the same direction, therefore can change the symmetry of the PDF.
+The parameter $\hat{a}$, on the other hand, moves the two groups of galaxies towards opposite directions, thus does not affect the overall symmetry of the whole PDF.

 A possible remedy for this problem is to invert the sign of the corrected shear estimators $\hat{e}$ for galaxies of $x<0$.
-The symmetry of the resulting new PDF becomes sensitive to the value of $\hat{a}$.
-The implication here is that for recovering different parameters of a shear field, we need to construct PDFs of different forms, i.e., by folding the PDF in appropriate places.
-This is why our new method is called PDF\_Folding.
+The symmetry of the resulting new PDF becomes sensitive to $\hat{a}$.
+Its value can therefore be found by symmetrizing the folded PDF.
+This is why our new method is called PDF-Folding.
+More generally, for a shear field parameterized by a set of orthogonal functions, we find that one can recover the coefficients one-by-one, and each time by symmetrizing the PDF that is folded at the places where the corresponding basis function changes its sign.